wwrechard/pydlm/README.md

 <img src="/doc/source/img/unemployment_10-1.png" width=48%/>
 </p>

-and the one-day ahead prediction curve looks much better than the simple model, particularly around the crisis peak.
+The one-day ahead prediction looks much better than the simple model, particularly around the crisis peak.
 The mean prediction error is **0.099** which is a 100% improvement over the simple model.
-Similarly, we also decompose the time series to the three components
+Similarly, we also decompose the time series into the three components

 ```python
 drm.turnOff('predict plot')